eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 If a PID or Attestation Providers receives a WUA in a `jwt` proof type, then they SHALL verify that the `jwt` element includes a valid `c_nonce` from their `nonce_endpoint` in the `nonce` field of the `jwt`.

 ## 2.3 Content
+A Wallet Provider SHALL provide a Wallet Unit with different WUAs for the Wallet Units WSCD and for each of its keystores.

 The high-level requirements of the ARF require a number of different attributes being transferred as part of the WIA and WUA.
 Some of these attributes are already defined by the OID4VCI specification, in which case OIDC4VCI will be used.
-In particular, the `user_authentication` and `secure_storage` attributes of the `key_attestation` SHALL be used to indicate the 'attack potential resistance' of the WSCD where the attested keys are stored.
-Other attributes are specific for the EUDI Wallet ecosystem, these are placed in a `eudi_wallet_info` element in both the WIA and WUA.
+In particular, the `key_storage` attribute of the `key_attestation` SHALL be used to indicate the 'attack potential resistance' of the place where the attested keys are stored in a WUA.
+Other attributes, specific for the EUDI Wallet ecosystem, are placed in a `eudi_wallet_info` element in both the WIA and WUA.

+> For a WUA about a WSCD the `key_storage` and `user_authentication` attributes shall be `iso_18045_high` as the WSCD by definition must ensure LoA High.

 > As the content of the `eudi_wallet_info` is related to the content of the Trusted List, this content specification must be updated when the content of the Trusted List has been defined.
 In particular, the information in `general_info` must be aligned with the Trusted List, such that the information is uniquely linked to an entry on the Trusted List.